strimzi/strimzi.github.io/_posts/2020-03-06-strimzi-and-operator-lifecycle-manager.md

 [OperatorHub.io](https://www.operatorhub.io/) is a registry of operators for Kubernetes.
 It provides a catalog of operators together with instructions how to install them on your Kubernetes cluster.
-It will guide through the installation of the OLM it self as well as the different operators which it supports.
+It will guide through the installation of the OLM itself as well as the different operators which it supports.
-To see how it works, lets have a look at this video recording:
+To see how it works, let's have a look at this video recording:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BfT35ay6v-Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>